adityas0911/CCBD-Project/README.md

 ## Installation Instructions

-Follow the steps below to set up your pyspark environment using docker and run the project:
+Follow the steps below to set up your pyspark environment using Docker and run the project:

 ### 1. Docker Setup